jonkatz2/jonkatz2.github.io/_posts/2018-03-04-Web-scraping-with-R_again.md

 ## [20] "https://www.zillow.com/homes/for_sale/VT/58_rid/globalrelevanceex_sort/45.60443,-69.598389,42.112486,-75.305787_rect/7_zm/20_p/"
 ```

 Next I use a line from the demo script to scrape each of these URLs.
 Since I've now got 20 urls I go ahead and define a quick function to do the scraping.
 The function is really just an `lapply` loop.
-I haven't looked to see why the page caps the display at 500 listings; there are more there, maybe there are additional pages beyond 20.
+The page caps the display at 500 listings; there are more there, the solution may be to run this repeatedly for more local geographies.

 ```r